jamescherti/kirigami.el/README.md

   * `outline-mode`, `outline-minor-mode`
   * `outline-indent-mode` ([outline-indent.el](https://github.com/jamescherti/outline-indent.el), a package that enables code folding based on indentation)
   * `org-mode`
-  * `markdown-mode`
+  * `markdown-mode` and `gfm-mode`
   * `vdiff-mode` and `vdiff-3way-mode`
   * `hs-minor-mode`
   * `hide-ifdef-mode`
   * `origami-mode`
   * `treesit-fold-mode`
-* In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, and `org-mode`.
+* In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, `gfm-mode`, and `org-mode`.
 It ensures that deep folds open reliably and allows folds to be closed even when the cursor is positioned inside the content.
 Additionally, it resolves upstream Emacs issues, such as [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).

 The kirigami package supports Emacs version 26.3 and above.